Abyzab/SysBot.py/README.md

 With these conditions the bot will only stop on an Egg that is Shiny, 6IV, Adamant Nature and has it's Hidden Ability.
 (Ability accepts 1, 2 or 4 for HA.)

 The order of IVs is [HP, Atk, Def, SpA, SpD, Spe].

+The default config provides settings that will accept any ability, nature or ivs.